thenexthub/Codira/docs/DebuggingTheCompiler.md

 # Debugging LLDB failures

-Sometimes one needs to be able to while debugging actually debug LLDB and its interaction with Swift itself.
+Sometimes one needs to be able to while debugging actually debug LLDB and its interaction with Codira itself.
 Some examples of problems where this can come up
 are:

 1. Compiler bugs when LLDB attempts to evaluate an expression. (expression debugging)
-2. Swift variables being shown with no types. (type debugging)
+2. Codira variables being shown with no types. (type debugging)

 To gain further insight into these sorts of failures, we use LLDB log categories.
 LLDB log categories provide introspection by causing LLDB to dump verbose information relevant to the category into the log as it works.
-The two log channels that are useful for debugging Swift issues are the "types" and "expression" log channels.
+The two log channels that are useful for debugging Codira issues are the "types" and "expression" log channels.

 For more details about any of the information below, please run: